RootKit-Org/AI-Aimbot/README.md

 3. (Windows Users) Open up either `PowerShell` or `Command Prompt`.
 This can be done by pressing the Windows Key and searching for one of those applications.

-4. To install `PyTorch` go to this website, https://pytorch.org/get-started/locally/, and Select the stable build, your OS, Pip, Python and CUDA 11.6.
+4. To install `PyTorch` go to this website, https://pytorch.org/get-started/locally/, and Select the stable build, your OS, Pip, Python and CUDA version you installed.
 Then select the text that is generated and run that command.

 6. Copy and paste the commands below into your terminal.
 This will install the Open Source packages needed to run the program.
 You will need to `cd` into the downloaded directory first.
 Follow step 2 in the Run section below if you need help.